tahsinAmin/Auto-Search/README.md

 - showing country name
 - showiung weather data

-- [x] Showing the city name in capiatl letter
 - [x] Able to Fetch data from local json file in ReactJS
 - [x] Able to show json data in page
 - [x] Able to show the whole location in the map